 A cruise on Lake Wakatipu in Queenstown is so much fun!
 Honestly, it’s one of those things that I really think most tourists should do while in Queenstown.
 There is no better view than from out on the water!

 For more ideas for exploring Queenstown, be sure to have a look around this website.
-As a local, I have tons of info to share and this blog is exactly where I do it!
+As a local, I have tons of info to share on Queenstown and other nearby towns and this blog is exactly where I do it!
+Here are a few specific blogs you also may find interesting: